appcelerator-archive/ti.sap.odata/commonjs/documentation/index.md

 Provides access to Microsoft's DataJS through Titanium.
 DataJS makes it easy to interact with OData.

+## Installation Instructions

+There is a "datajs-1.0.3.tijs" file in this module's directory.
+This must be placed in the Resources directory of your app, or the world of men will fall, and all will come to darkness, my module to ruin.
+Do you want that?
+No. So put it in the resources directory.

 ## Methods

 ### [Ti.DataJS.API][] init(window, readyCallback)